Year of Call2003

 Lynette is a civil litigator with experience of acting for businesses in all types of disputes.
 She has a clear, down to earth manner.
 Lynette always considers both the legal and commercial aspects of her client’s issues, and advises in a way which is best for them whether that is litigation or alternative dispute resolution.

 Lynette is experienced at dealing with business clients.
 However, she also acts for business owners and customers, and individuals involved in other cases such as disputes about property or contentious probate cases.
+She has a wealth of experience in all types of property cases, dealing with issues from boundary disputes to trust and ownership disputes in a pragmatic way.

 Prior to coming to the Bar, Lynette was an investment banker so is able to advise in cases which require knowledge of financial services and products.
 Most importantly, she has an approach to her work which is based on commercial reality and aimed squarely at resolving problems in as straight forward and cost effective way as possible.